-Both AAM field staff based in Kalgoorlie-Boulder have undergone a range of training during the review period.
-The sole contractor engaged in this location has also undergone training under the AAA CCF program.
+Both AAM field staff based in Albany have undergone a range of training during the review period.
+The sole contractor engaged in Albany has also undergone training under the AAA CCF program.

 AAM supplied evidence of training for both the AAM field staff and the contractor over the review period.
-The first aid training for both AAM staff are current.
+Both AAM staff are current in first aid.

-It should be noted that the Kalgoorlie-Boulder Supervisor, Example, has also received training as an incident investigator.
+It should be noted that the Albany Supervisor, Management, has also received training as an incident investigator covering the Albany area.

-Whilst there are only two AAM staff based to cover the operational duties in Kalgoorlie-Boulder, additional resources from the other AAM WA bases can be brought in at short notice if required to cover sickness and any emergency situations.
+Whilst there are only two AAM staff based to cover the operational duties in Albany, additional resources from the other AAM WA bases can be brought in at short notice if required to cover sickness and any emergency situations.